What the heck is the difference between a paste called “pomade" and of course a paste called "paste". Confused yet? Read on.

 Texture Paste leaves your hair messy or styled, but it will still move in a gust of wind.
 Texture Paste is typically shine-free, won't clump up, and can be restyled throughout the day.

-Styling Clay is happy medium between Gel and Paste.
+A Clay is a happy medium between Gel and Paste.
 It has a stronger hold like gel, without the high-shine finish.
 Clay is great for shorter spikier styles and has great "tack" in the hair.

 Gel leaves your hair styled, and it will more or less stay in that style until you wash it out.
 Gel has a glossy, high-shine look associated with it.